Are toddler classes good for babies?

-When we moved to Lancashire, Flea and I signed up to a variety of activity groups, hoping to meet some other Mums and kids.
+When we moved to Lancashire, Flea and I signed up to a variety of toddler groups and activity groups, hoping to meet some other Mums and kids.

 On one level it was a resounding success – we met some great Mums at swimming, and I knew I’d get along with the local vicar the moment I clapped eyes on the Photoshopped picture of him with two bikini clad vixens on his bathroom wall.

 But on another level, it’s all a bit depressing, isn’t it?
 Because so many of these toddler classes are telling us how to make our toddlers just a bit better.
 A bit smarter.
 A bit stronger.
 A bit more confident.

 And while part of me thinks that’s great and important, another part of me wonders if we’re not just harping on new parents’ insecurities that being at home with your baby, going to the park, visiting friends – well, it’s not quite enough, is it?

 “Give your child a head-start in the classroom!” chirrups one website, before moving on to a series of facts and figures about educational underachievement, with the unspoken assumption that if your child ends up with no GCSEs, shooting up heroin in a Camden bedsit, it’s probably because you didn’t do enough to nurture his pre-literacy and communication skills.